holepunchto/pear-docs/reference/bare/nodejs-compatibility-with-bare.md

 ```
 ## Consuming dependencies that use core Node.js modules

-If your project depends on a module that uses a core [Node.js](https://nodejs.org/en/download) module, use [NPM aliases](./nodejs-compatibility-with-bare.md#consuming-dependencies-using-npm-aliases) or [import maps](./nodejs-compatibility-with-bare.md#consuming-dependencies-using-import-maps)  to consume the Bare version of the module.
+If the project dependencies use core [Node.js](https://nodejs.org/en/download) modules, use [NPM aliases](./nodejs-compatibility-with-bare.md#consuming-dependencies-using-npm-aliases) or [import maps](./nodejs-compatibility-with-bare.md#consuming-dependencies-using-import-maps)  to consume the Bare version of those modules.